Damon Hodge

-Damon Hodge (born February 16, 1977) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys.
+Damon Hodge (born February 16, 1977) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the Grand Rapids Rampage, Ottawa Renegades and Hamilton Tiger-Cats.
-He played college football at Alabama State University.
+He played college football for the Alabama State Hornets.

-Early years
+Early life

 Hodge attended Amelia Love Johnson High School, where he practiced football and basketball.
 He played the trombone in the school band, before joining the football team as a senior.
 He received Bluechip All-American honors at the end of the season.

 He accepted a football scholarship from Alabama State University.
 As a freshman, he had 2 receptions for 34 yards.
 As a sophomore, he was named a starter at wide receiver, tallying 53 receptions for 737 yards, 9 touchdowns and 2 two-point conversions.

 As a junior, he registered a school record 83 receptions for 1,023 yards and 9 touchdowns, becoming the school's All-time leading receiver.
 As a senior, he collected 38 receptions for 486 yards and 3 touchdowns, despite catching passes from 4 different quarterbacks.

 He finished his college career with 176 receptions (school record), 2,280 receiving yards (second in school history), 21 receiving touchdowns, 4 two-point conversions and 134 points (sixth in school history).

+In 2025, he was inducted in Alabama State University's Athletics Hall of Fame.